 B) Victoria Peak by Tram

 Most tourists prefer taking the tram (15 minutes, 40 HKD, 5 USD).
 Get off bus 15C at the Peak Tram (山頂纜車).
+If you don't want to queue up for the tram tickets, we are here to help you.
+Our guide will buy tickets in advance.

 C) Walking up Victoria Peak